EpicFail113/Syncro/README.md

 # Syncro
-Set of Syncro scripts I thought is useful.
+Set of Syncro scripts I thought would be useful to build.